The Notice Board

 This notice board is moderated - i.e. I decide on content.
 As a general guide: if it is fit to be read by a shy 12 year old, I'll post it.
 Please be aware that I will have to print your e-mail address so that people can answer.

-removed from the bottom, so if you want your message to
+from the bottom, so if you want your message to last for

 upper limit of one.